 Every day at CA our students participate in fitness or physical education classes.
-Grades PreK through 5th attend daily PE classes.
-These are structured classes where the fundamentals of fitness, exercise, athletics and team building are taught.
+Grades PreK through 5th attends daily PE classes.
+These are structured classes where the fundamentals of fitness, exercise, athletics, and team building are taught.
 Grades 6-9 also participate in daily physical education classes.
-These classes are 50 minutes and extend the knowledge learned in lower school.
+These classes are 50 minutes and extend the knowledge learned in the lower school.
 Students learn proper fitness, weight training, and yoga techniques as well as personal health and nutrition information.
-At Clarksville Academy we feel soundness of both mind and body lead to a more productive student.
+At Clarksville Academy, we feel the soundness of both mind and body leads to a more productive student.

 Every day at CA we celebrate our past while looking toward our future.
-Clarksville Academy currently employs fifteen alumni in full time positions.
+Clarksville Academy currently employs seven alumni in full-time positions.
 Their desire to return to their alma mater to work speaks volumes for the experience they had here.
 CA currently has fifty-six children of alumni enrolled in PreK through 12th grade.
 Almost every grade has at least one child of an alum in it.
 Frazier Allen, Class of 1994 commented,

 “Clarksville Academy is woven into the fabric of the Allen family.
 My children, my sister, niece, cousins, and I all attended Clarksville Academy.
 I recall from my earliest memories the interaction between the “big kids” (seniors) and kindergartners like me.
 School was where I found heroes.
 Going to school each day felt much like coming home.
 I had teachers who cared for me like I was their own child, coaches who helped shape my character, and lifelong friends cast from the same loving mold.
 At the time, I knew the education I was receiving would pay dividends, and looking back I underestimated the value of the challenging curriculum.”

 Every day at CA we compete.
-In the fall of 2017 we made the transition to Division II Athletics.
+In the fall of 2017, we made the transition to Division II Athletics.
 This meant a tougher athletic schedule with competitors whose school size was more like ours.
 Over the course of the school year, our teams have achieved many successes.
-Football travelled over 1,600 miles during their season and made it to the playoffs!
-Our boys and girls golf team both made the State Competition with the boys setting a school record.
+Football traveled over 1,600 miles during their season and made it to the playoffs!
+Our boys and girls’ golf teams both made the State Competition with the boys setting a school record.
 Two of our male golfers finished in the top 10.
 Cross country sent runners to the state competition and had a top 20 finish.
 Bowling sent two girls to the state finals, one achieving Miss Bowler of the Year and finishing 4th.
 Basketball saw many successes this winter.
-Our girls team competed in the Regional playoffs, while our boys team competed in the first round of the State Competition.
+Our girls’ team competed in the Regional playoffs, while our boys’ team competed in the first round of the State Competition.
 CA offers over 30 sports teams and competition begins in the 5th grade.